Indo-European studies: Naming

 Rask's term japetisk ("Japhetic languages") derived from Japheth, son of the Biblical Noah.
 This naming paralleled Semitic (from Noah's son Shem) and Hamitic (from Ham).
 Both Japhetic and Hamitic are now obsolete terms, though "Hamito-Semitic" occasionally appears as a dated name for the Afro-Asiatic languages.

 The term Indo-German entered English usage through J.C.
 Prichard in 1826, though he favored Indo-European.
 In French, A. Pictet established indo-européen in 1836.
 The German term Indogermanisch was introduced by Julius von Klapproth in 1823 to encompass both northern and southern branches of the language family.
 Franz Bopp used Indoeuropäisch from 1835 onward.
 August Friedrich Pott's work later popularized Indo-Germanisch, interpreting it to span from the easternmost to westernmost branches.
 This led to unproductive debates about whether Indo-Celtic or Tocharo-Celtic might be more appropriate names.

 In modern usage, Indo-European and indo-européen dominate English and French academic writing.
 German scholarship primarily uses Indogermanisch, though Indoeuropäisch is gaining prominence.
 Dutch academic writing has largely transitioned from Indogermaans to Indo-Europees.

-Indo-Hittite is sometimes used for the wider family including Anatolian by those who consider that Indo-European (IE) and Anatolian are comparable separate branches.
+Indo-Hittite or Indo-Anatolian are sometimes used by those who accept the Indo-Hittite hypothesis.